Cayen/Ensemble_Methodology/README.md

 ## Origin

-Built by Cayen Simpson — farmer, journalist, independent AI researcher, Longmont/Firestone Colorado.
+Built by Brian Simpson — independent
+AI researcher, Colorado.

 The verification gate was designed in a conversation.
 The Librarian operational protocol was validated over